lucianIrsigler/whatsappStickerMaker/README.md

 # whatsappStickerMaker

-Similar to sticker maker on android, this is an C# application that allows users to create whatsapp sticker packs(.wastickers).
+Similar to sticker maker on android, this is an C# application that allows users to create whatsapp sticker packs in the .wasticker format.

-The program allows users to select images from their computer, and converts it to the correct pixel size for a sticker(512x512) or a pack icon.

-It can create the sticker pack and convert the files to the correct format.
-The final part that needs to be fixed is that the pack needs to be recognized by sticker maker on android.
-And for a "select multiple photos" toggle button to be created
+The program allows the user to do the following:
+- Fill in author name
+- Fill in pack name
+- Select image for the pack icon(96x96 pixels)
+- Select images for the stickers(512x512 pixels)
+- Clear the data
+- Clear the grid
+- Export to .wasticker format

+The program uses custom controls for the various components.
+Additionally there is an event listener.
+The dependency inversion principle has been utilized as well